deep-learning-prof/literature-review/literature-review-instructions.md

    detect impersonation attacks in low earth orbit satellites without using physical layer authentication"
 2. Create a list of papers for each category using the search engine.
 3. Write a 1-2 sentence note that justifies why the paper is included in the list.
-The note should include the paper's main contribution (what is new in this paper?) as well as the paper's problem, solution, and/or methodology.
+The note should include the paper's main contribution (what is new in this paper with respect to earlier publications?) as well as the paper's problem, solution, and/or methodology.

 ### Note
 1. The number of papers in each category will depend on how many papers you find.
 For category 1, you will want to include all papers.
 For category 2 and 3, also try to include all papers.
 If you find more than 5 for either one of the categories, discard papers that are older than 5 years.
 For categories 4 and 5, limit each category to 2 papers.

+2. One good way to know that you have all relevant papers is if you are confident that someone else (e.g., your research supervisor) cannot find additional relevant papers by running a quick keyword search and looking at the first page or results.

 ## Identify paper categories.